 This recipe is part of my New Year’s Eve series “6 Easy Champagne Cocktails, 9 Simple Ingredients”.
 Get the list of nine ingredients here.

 Another one of my favorite champagne cocktails is the Sparkling French Martini.
 You should give that one a try, too!Print

 This is a pretty strong champagne cocktail.
 It makes for a great after-dinner drink.
 If you like something on the weaker side, use a bit more bubbly.

-- ice cubes
+- Ice cubes

-- ½ ounce brandy or cognac
+- ½ oz. brandy or cognac

-- a squeeze of fresh lemon juice
+- Fresh lemon juice

-- ¾ of a cup of sparkling wine
+- ¾ cup of sparkling wine

-- a slice of orange for garnish
+- Orange slice, for garnish

 - Add a couple more ice cubes and the orange slice.
 Sip slowly.